CMU-Heinz-95702/lab5-cryptography/README.md

 ## Diffie-Hellman-Merkle Key Exchange

 In lecture, we discussed the famous key exchange problem.
-How do two parties, operating at a distance, agree on a symmetric key.
+How do two parties, operating at a distance, agree on a symmetric key?
 The approach we study in this lab (a classic cryptographic protocol) was invented prior to the invention of RSA.

 In this lab, you will modify existing UDP-based client and socket programs to